-C8E Latest date by which SAT or ACT scores must be received for fall- August 15, 2018 C8E Latest date by which SAT Subject Test scores must be received for fall-term admission
+C8E Latest date by which SAT or ACT scores must be received for fall- August 15, 2019 C8E Latest date by which SAT Subject Test scores must be received for NI/A fall-term admission N/A

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some C8F Test scores are optional for most majors, but scores are required for nursing and allied health applicants and for those students applying to enter the Thomas Jefferson University partnership program.
-The SAT
+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some C8F Test scores are optional for most majors.
+Scores are required for nursing and allied health majors and for those students applying to the Thomas Jefferson University Parternship Program.
+SAT scores are also required for entry into